rainbowchook/face-app/README.md

 This is the front-end part of a full-stack Postgresql-Express-React-NodeJS (PERN) application.

-The front-end app was created with ReactJS and TailwindCSS for custom UI design.
-It makes use of a serverless function to redirect HTTP requests to the server as it is hosted
+The front-end app was created with ReactJS, TypeScript and TailwindCSS for custom UI design.
+It makes use of a serverless function on Vercel to redirect HTTP requests to the server hosted on an EC2 Spot Instance.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the TypeScript template.